UniMath/agda-unimath/src/metric-spaces/expansive-maps-pseudometric-spaces.lagda.md

     ( id-map-Pseudometric-Space A , is-expansive-map-id-map-Pseudometric-Space)
 ```

-### Equality of expansive maps between pseudometric spaces is characterized by homotopy of their carrier maps
+### Equality of expansive maps between pseudometric spaces is characterized by homotopy of their underlying maps

 ```agda
 module _